Feel free to review this syllabus overview that provides answers to frequently asked questions about my nutrition classes.

 Student success in this science-based topic is my goal!
 As a first-generation learner, it took me a few attempts at school to learn how to be successful in school.
-Learning is best acheived when we share experiences and worldviews and discussion, using our critical thinking skills, and advancing our knowledge based on scientific evidence.
-My teaching philosophy is founded in the science and research literature on nutrition, wellness, and educaditon.
+Learning is best acheived when we share our cultural experiences and worldviews through discussion, using our critical thinking skills, and advancing our knowledge based on scientific evidence.
+My teaching philosophy is founded in the science and research literature on nutrition, wellness, and equity education practices.
 Whether you are in my campus classroom or learning online, you participate in active-learning opportunities that apply real-life experiences or require you to find evidence from reliable resources.
-Eat well, play fit, 🌶🏃🏽♀️🥦 is a catch phrase I follow to frame my own life.

-Here is what recent students say about my class:
+Here is what recent students say about NUTR-20:

 Fall, 2023 (online student): "I had an overall great learning experience in this class.
 It was very applicable and taught me a lot about the changes I can make in my own life to be healthier.
 The community within this class show lots of interest in learning to better themselves and others, and it was nice to be surrounded with an engaging group.
 Thank you so much Mrs. Russo!
 You rock."
 NW

 Spring, 2022 (online student): "...so working on assignments together made the class really fun and interesting because we both have different cultural backgrounds so we grew up eating different foods and we both had different views regarding nutrition before taking this class so it was interesting when we'd work on because of how different our nutritional knowledge was."
 JD

 Spring, 2022 (in-person): "I will use my science skills to create a diet and meal plan to be healthier and happier.
 I will use my science based evidence to inform people that health choices are very important.....
 I have had a amazing learning experience in this class Denise has been one the best teachers I have ever had in my schooling career and I am very grateful for her."
 NA